 Do not arrive in Scilla Calabria Italy with a list of things to do.
 Scilla Calabria demands that you slow right down.
 There is no other speed.

 Scilla Italy is the kind of town where men have one of three names.
-It’s either Pepe, Mimmo or Tonito (short form for Guiseppe,ย Domenico and Antonio).
-Soaring towers on fishing boats tell of an age-old tradition of fishing for swordfish in the Strait of Medina.
+It’s either Pepe, Mimmo or Tonito (short form for Guiseppe, Domenico and Antonio).
+Soaring towers on fishing boats divulge traditional methods of swordfishing in the Strait of Medina.

 The Monster Scylla and Scilla Italy